Balaje/Summation-by-parts/README.md

 \end{align*}
 $$

 from [(Mattsson, K. and Nordström, J., 2004)](https://www.sciencedirect.com/science/article/pii/S0021999104000932?via%3Dihub) using the fourth-order SBP method with the diagonal norm.
 We observe a suboptimal convergence rate ($\approx 3$) which was also observed in the paper.
-The code can be found in `Advection Diffusion/sbp_sat_incomplete_parabolic.jl`.
+The code can be found in `examples/sbp_sat_incomplete_parabolic.jl`.

 ![](./Images/sol_incomplete_parabolic.png) | ![](./Images/sol_incomplete_parabolic_rate.png) |
 --- | --- |